Electromagnetic lock: Operation

-Equations
+Theory

 Using Ampère's circuital law, it can be shown that the magnetic flux density $B$ induced by a solenoid of effective length $L$ with a current $I$ through $N$ loops is given by the equation:

 The force $F$ between the electromagnet and the armature plate with surface area $S$ exposed to the electromagnet is given by the equation:

 In both equations, $\mu_0$ represents the permeability of free space and $\mu_r$ the relative permeability of the core.

 Although the actual performance of a magnetic lock may differ substantially due to various losses (such as flux leakage between the electromagnet and the conductor), the equations give a good insight into what is necessary to produce a strong magnetic lock.
 For example, the force of the lock is proportional to the square of the relative permeability of the magnetic core.
-Given the relative permeability of a material can vary from around 250 for cobalt to around 5000 for soft iron and 7000 for silicon-iron, the choice of magnetic core can therefore have an important impact upon the strength of a magnetic lock.
+Given the relative permeability of a material can vary from around 250 for cobalt to around 5000 for soft iron and 7000 for silicon–iron, the choice of magnetic core can therefore have an important impact upon the strength of a magnetic lock.
 Also relevant is the choice of current, number of loops and effective length of the electromagnet.